 For further information or clarification, please contact:

-Trading Standards Service, Public Safety, Regulation and Development, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Trading Standards Service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 E mail: firstname.lastname@example.org